 The successive occupants of the site continued to build new defensive elements, gardens and spaces for the Nasrid court, such as the Mexuar, the Court of the Lions, and the Court of the Myrtles.
-This way, the Alhambra of Granada converted into one of the greatest palatine cities in the world, as well the main symbol of the economic and cultural prosperity of the Nasrid kingdom during the Middle Ages.

-The long drawn out history of the Alhambra of Granada is reflected by the variety of styles that exist in the different areas of the palatine city, a unique site that combines plain exteriors with exquisitely decorated interiors.
+This way, the Alhambra of Granada converted into one of the greatest palatine cities in the world.
+As demonstrated in architecture books, the long drawn out history of the Alhambra of Granada is reflected by the variety of styles that exist in the different areas of the palatine city, a unique site that combines plain exteriors with exquisitely decorated interiors.

 Based on a complex iconographic language, the coffered ceilings, ceramic work and plasterwork that decorate the different rooms of the Nasrid palaces show the perfection reached by Islamic architecture, while the elements introduced during the Christian period include numerous details typical of the Renaissance style.